How to: Deploy a Workflow Template

 Save your files.

-To Create a Workflow Definition File in a Windows SharePoint Services Workflow Project
+To Create a Workflow Definition File in a SharePoint Foundation Workflow Project

-In Visual Studio 2005, open your Windows SharePoint Services workflow project, and in the Solution Explorer window, double-click the workflow.xml file.
+In Microsoft Visual Studio open your SharePoint Foundation workflow project, and in the Solution Explorer window, double-click the workflow.xml file.

-Right-click anywhere in the workflow.xml file, select Insert Snippet, select Windows SharePoint Services Workflow, and then click workflow.xml code.
+Right-click anywhere in the workflow.xml file, select Insert Snippet, select SharePoint Foundation Workflow, and then click workflow.xml code.

 Replace placeholders with the information from your workflow project.
-Once you replace a placeholder once, it's replaced throughout the XML.
+After you replace a placeholder once, it's replaced throughout the XML.
 This includes:

 The workflow name, description, and unique identifier.
 This unique identified is for the workflow itself, not the Feature in which the workflow is included.